rockcrafters/dotnet/README.md

 ### `ubuntu/dotnet-deps`

 For those looking to run self-contained .NET applications.
-This is a tiny image that only contains the minimal set of dependencies for running for .NET, **but** **not .NET itself**.
+This is a tiny image that only contains the minimal set of dependencies for running .NET, **but** **not .NET itself**.

 ### `ubuntu/dotnet-runtime`